George Poage: Later years

 Poage remained in St. Louis after the Olympics, working as a school principal for a year before becoming a teacher at segregated Charles Sumner High School.
 At Sumner, he was the head of the English department, teaching English composition, literature, and Latin, helped coach the school’s sports teams, and supervised various extracurricular activities such as debate and theater.
 In 1914, Poage left his job at Sumner.
 According to a former student, he purchased a farm in Minnesota, although no land records of the purchase have been found.
 Local historian Margaret Lichter and Bruce Mouser have speculated that the land was owned by the Easton family.

 In 1920, Poage moved to Chicago.
 He worked in a restaurant for four years.

+After moving to Chicago in 1920, George C. Poage lived most of his later adult life in relative anonymity.
+Very little public information is available of Poage after 1920, including very few photographs.

 In 1924, Poage was hired by the United States Postal Service and worked as a postal clerk for nearly thirty years.
-After his retirement in the 1950s he remained in Chicago until his death in 1962.
+After his retirement in the 1950s, he remained in Chicago until his death in 1962.

+Personal life

+George C. Poage never married and never had children.

+Decades after his death in 1962, George C. Poage was revealed to have been a member of the LGBTQ+ Community.

 Legacy

 Poage was elected to the Wisconsin Athletic Hall of Fame in 1998.

 In 2013, the La Crosse City Council renamed Hood Park to George C. Poage Park in Poage's honor.

+In 2016, a cast-bronze statue of Poage was erected in Poage Park, La Crosse, WI.

+In 2023, Poage was honored with a community dinner and presentation of a PBS documentary Poage was featured in, entitled Wisconsin Pride.
+The event took place at Poage Park in La Crosse, WI.
+The documentary Wisconsin Pride was produced by PBS Wisconsin and aired on Wisconsin Public Television throughout the state of Wisconsin’s PBS network.